-The best Kids’ insoles are custom insoles that are made to measure.
-These should be made with a flexible, cushioned shell and they should be made to measure so that they don’t cause blistering while a biomechanical assessment will help determine the level of support required for a Kids insole.
-This is very important as too little support won’t provide sufficient pain relief while excess support can lead to the muscles of the feet weakening over time.
+Custom insoles for Kids are insoles that are made to measure.
+These should be made with a flexible, cushioned shell and they should be made to measure so that they don’t cause blistering, while a biomechanical assessment will help determine the level of support required for a Kid’s insole.
+This is very important as too little support won’t provide sufficient pain relief, while excess support can lead to the muscles of the feet weakening over time.

-When are Kids Insoles necessary?
+When are Kids’ Insoles necessary?

 As foot specialists, we often have parents asking us if there is a need for kids’ insoles.
-Especially, those without foot pain who want to reduce the risk of their children developing problems in the future or from parents who have foot problems themselves and are worried about their children developing the same issues.
+Especially those without foot pain who want to reduce the risk of their children developing problems in the future or parents who have foot problems themselves and are worried about their children developing the same issues.